Currency:USD $

 3. Four players receive an 8% primary stat boost.

-4. Thirteen other DPS players receive a 2.5% primary stat boost.
+4. Thirteen other DPS players in a raid receive a 2.5% primary stat boost.

 Tier Set Bonuses and Playstyle Modifications

-The new tier set bonuses bring in additional nuances:
+The new tier set bonuses add nuances to Ebon Might management:

-• A two-piece set bonus extends Ebon Might by 0.25 seconds whenever you use your eruption.
+• A two-piece set bonus extends Ebon Might by 0.25 seconds whenever an Eruption is used.

-• Ebon Might now ensures a 20% faster cooldown on key abilities like Upheaval and Fire Breath.
+• Ebon Might now provides a 20% faster cooldown on key abilities like Upheaval and Fire Breath.

 Automation and Simplified Management

-The current playstyle moves away from intricate management towards a more streamlined approach:
+The Midnight iteration of Augmentation moves away from intricate per-cast targeting toward a more streamlined management approach:

-• Autotargeting for Ebon Might and Precognition eliminates manual targeting.
+• Auto-targeting for Ebon Might and Precognition selects the highest-DPS players automatically, eliminating manual targeting decisions.

-• Duplicate actions occur independently, similar to passive mechanics, enhancing ease of use.
+• Duplicate actions occur independently once summoned, similar to passive mechanics—no additional inputs required.

-• Skillful execution still requires strategic timing and resource management—particularly deciding when to stockpile essence and procs of essence burst for maximum impact.
+• Skilled execution still centers on strategic timing: deciding when to stockpile Essence and Essence Burst procs for maximum alignment with Ebon Might windows.

 Talent Tree Developments